zonemanager/zonemanager/README.md

 *.yourdomain.com                    CNAME      yourdomain.com
 ```

-The main difference between BIND zone file and ZoneMaster database is that all entries are mixed in one file (in fact, 5 files or more, see below), and that all entries are written in full form (not stripping suffix).
+The main difference between BIND zone file and Zone Manager database is that all entries are mixed in one file (in fact, 5 files or more, see below), and that all entries are written in full form (not stripping suffix).

 Description of columns: